 In the GETI survey, 56 per cent of the renewables sector stated better training would help to address the looming skills crisis and assist retaining existing talent.
 Training programmes help to map out clear career paths and increase motivation, with 48.5 per cent of the renewables sector stating this clear progression will help with any talent challenges.

 These offer another path into the sector and provide opportunity to access potential from a younger generation.
 Apprenticeships are more popular than ever, partly thanks to the introduction of the Apprenticeship Levy in the UK, but also because of the benefits they brings to both the employee and employer in boosting productivity and opening opportunities.
-In addition, introducing STEM subjects into education earlier will not only inspire talent to get involved in the sector, but also help to elevate the individuals already in the sector.
+In addition, introducing engineering and technology subjects into education earlier will not only inspire talent to get involved in the sector, but also help to elevate the individuals already in the sector.

 Despite recent efforts to encourage women into the energy sector, it still remains one of the least gender diverse sectors in the EU economy.
 Therefore, creating a more diverse workforce will be key to addressing the looming skills gap.
 Renewable UK has an initiative called the Switch List, where they have created a female only directory of speakers providing the opportunity to raise profiles and showcase job opportunities.
 This focus will create a more diverse industry and encourage those already in it to continue their career and propel themselves further.
 Another example is POWERful women, a platform seeking to advance the professional growth and leadership development of women across the industry.